AhmedHani/AhmedHani.github.io/_posts/2026-03-10-the-mandatory-cherry.md

 People thought I was being unrealistic.

 Friends, classmates, even some people who meant well would say things like: *"AI?
 That's very niche.
 You won't find a job easily.
-Focus on web or mobile — that's where the market is."* Some said it with concern.
+Focus on web or mobile، that's where the market is."* Some said it with concern.
 Some said it with a laugh.
 But the message was the same: *you are choosing the hard road for no good reason.*

 I chose it anyway.